-The Sub-Fund intends to invest 20% minimum of its net assets in sustainable investments with an environmental objective aligned with the EU Taxonomy.
+The Sub-Fund intends to invest 3% minimum of its net assets in sustainable investments with an environmental objective aligned with the EU Taxonomy.
 The proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy will be disclosed in the periodic report.
-The Sub-Fund's ambition of the minimum portion of sustainable investments with an environmental objective aligned with the EU Taxonomy targets sustainable investments linked to the environmental objectives of climate change mitigation and adaptation, the transition to a circular economy and pollution prevention and control.
+The Sub-Fund's ambition of the minimum portion of sustainable investments with an environmental objective aligned with the EU Taxonomy targets sustainable investments linked to the environmental objectives of climate change mitigation and adaptation.
 These sustainable investment objectives may be clarified and updated by the Management Company from time to time.
 In such a case, the Prospectus will be updated accordingly at the occasion of the first update that will follow.
 The degree to which the investments are in environmentally sustainable economic activities is measured using the estimates and data disclosed by the investee companies in their official documents (e.g. periodic reports) of their turnover aligned with the EU Taxonomy.
-Compliance of the Sub Fund's intended proportion of EU Taxonomy-aligned investments with the criteria laid down in article 3 of the EU Taxonomy will not be subject to an assurance provided by one or more auditors or other third party review.
+Compliance of the Sub-Fund's intended proportion of EU Taxonomy-aligned investments with the criteria laid down in article 3 of the EU Taxonomy will not be subject to an assurance provided by one or more auditors or other third party review.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy26?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy12?